ArielDrabkin/Solar-Panel-Detector/README.md

     │   └── app.py   <- The script that runs the application.
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
-    ├── secret               <- Secterkeys for use in this project.
+    ├── secret               <- Secterkeys for use in this project (No Keys present).

 --------